MudasirBasharat/Project_Attendence/README.md

-Certainly!
-Here's the revised version formatted for a README.md file:

 ## Attendance Management Service

 This repository contains the source code and related files for the Attendance Management Service, an online attendance marking system.